LassoSoft/LassoGuide/lasso_guide_source/language/control-flow.rst

 auto-collect block (``=> {^ ... ^}``).
 See the :ref:`captures` chapter for more
 information about these different types of code blocks.

+There is also a shortcut syntax for the if/else conditional in the form ``test ? expression1 | expression2``, where the first expression is run if the test is "true" and the second if the test is "false", described further in the :ref:`operators-conditional` section of the :ref:`operators` chapter.

 Match/Case Conditional
 ----------------------